 Who Developed EMDR?EMDR was developed by psychologist Francine Shapiro, PhD, in 1987 when she discovered, by chance, that she could ease her own disturbing thoughts by moving her eyes rapidly from left to right.
 From there, Dr. Shapiro studied the effectiveness of EMDR on people with post-traumatic stress disorder (PTSD).
 Her research showed that EMDR held promise in reducing flashbacks, nightmares, negative thoughts, and avoidant behaviors.
-Since then, mental health professionals have received training in EMDR and use it regularly with patients suffering from traumatic memories.
-According to the EMDR International Association, EMDR is often used to treat patients with trauma resulting from:
+Since then, mental health professionals have received training in EMDR and use it regularly with those suffering from traumatic memories.
+EMDR is often used to treat people who have trauma resulting from:

 - Sexual assaults

 What Can You Expect?If you are seeking EMDR treatment, the EMDR International Association recommends that you find an EMDR-trained mental health professional who will guide you through 8 phases of treatment.
 The number of sessions and phases within each session varies from person to person; however, the eight phases of treatment are essential.
 They include:

 Phase One: Personal HistoryThe therapist will ask questions about your mental health history to evaluate your suitability for treatment.
 You will be asked about the level of your distress, current life stressors, and medical conditions.
 The therapist will then set up a treatment plan.